 Evangelism is more than telling your testimony of faith.

-It’s more than proclaiming a set of propositions.
+It’s more than explaining a set of beliefs or persuading someone to agree.

-In the early days of my ministry as a Presbyterian pastor, I got to chair the Presbytery’s evangelism committee.
+In the early years of my ministry as a Presbyterian pastor, I had the privilege of chairing our Presbytery’s Evangelism Committee.

 This evangelism committee makeup changes every year with new members coming on and members rotating off every few years.